Adekabang/garage-webui/docs/garage-webui-management-docs.md

    - Follow the principle of least privilege
    - Use a dedicated administrator token

-## Garage Admin API Usage

-### 🔌 API Features Currently Used by the Project
+## API Features Currently Used by the Project

-The current Garage Web UI project utilizes **Garage Admin API v2** features along with custom backend endpoints for enhanced functionality:

-**⚠️ Implementation Note**: This project may use different HTTP methods than the official Garage Admin API v2 specification for better REST compliance.
-The implementation documented here reflects the actual working code in production.
-For the official API specification, refer to [https://garagehq.deuxfleurs.fr/api/garage-admin-v2.html](https://garagehq.deuxfleurs.fr/api/garage-admin-v2.html).
+**✅ Full API Compliance**: As of July 2025, all API implementations are fully aligned with the official [Garage Admin API v2 specification](https://garagehq.deuxfleurs.fr/api/garage-admin-v2.html).
+All HTTP methods, request formats, and response handling match the official documentation exactly.

 #### 1. Cluster Management API